zegenie/conzole/README.md

 # of the `test_panel` variable in an expandable view
 var test_panel = PanelContainer.new()
 Conzole.log(["Test panel contents", test_panel])

+# Adds the test_panel object to the watch list
+Conzole.watch(test_panel)

+# Adds the test_panel object to the watch list with a custom label
+Conzole.watch(test_panel, "A panel to watch")

 # Logs the contents of the passed in dictionary in an expandable view
 Conzole.log({ "dictionary_key_1": "one", "dictionary_key_2": 1, "dictionary_key_3": false, "dictionary_key_4": ["one", "two", "three"], "dictionary_key_5": { "object_key_1": 1, "object_key_2": Vector2(1, 1) } })